Updated August 16, 2022

 4. Apps & Device Support - Apps & Device Comparison Chart

-Tablo OTA DVR and Amazon Fire TV Recast Overall Comparison
+Tablo OTA DVR vs Amazon Fire TV Recast Overall Comparison:

-Tablo DVRs and Amazon Fire TV Recast both connect your TV antenna to your home network to deliver Over-the-Air content, but how the products deliver video and their supported device ecosystems are different.
+Tablo DVRs and Amazon Fire TV Recast both connect your TV antenna to your home network to deliver Over-the-Air content.
+There is however a difference between how the products deliver video and their supported device ecosystems.

 From its inception in 2013, the Tablo brand has focused on an open-ecosystem approach, providing the best Over-the-Air DVR functionality on the widest variety of internet-connected devices.
 It even allows 3rd parties to develop tools for power-users using the Tablo API.